 So did son Isaac after his marriage in February 1854 to Stapleford-born Phoebe Choulerton, daughter of warp hand Thomas and Lucy (nee Daykin).

-William died of chronic bronchitis in Weaver Row in October 1879, aged 72, and Eliza in September 1890, suffering from the same illness, in Gladstone Street, aged 81.
+William Fox died of chronic bronchitis in Weaver Row on October 15th 1879, aged 77, and Eliza on September 19th 1890, suffering from the same illness, in Gladstone Street, aged 81.